-2. The student has knowledge of: design of RFID readers and tags, smart cards, transmission protocols used in smart cards, smard cards operating systems, communication of the card or tag with the reader, programming and applications of smart cards, GS1 system.

-3. The student has knowledge of development trends and the most important new achievements in the field of smart cards and automated object identification systems in the Internet of Things

-4. The student knows the areas and examples of practical applications of smart cards and automated identification systems.
+- 2. The student has knowledge of: construction of terminals and smart cards, transmission protocols used in smart cards, smard cards operating systems, communication of the card with the terminal, programming and applications of smart cards. - 3.
+The student has knowledge of development trends and the most important new achievements in the field of smart cards. - 4.
+The student knows the areas and examples of practical applications of smart cards.